What is human-induced warming?

 H Damon Matthews, Professor and Concordia Research Chair, Department of Geography Planning and Environment, Concordia University Montreal (@damon_matthews)

 David J Frame, Director New Zealand Climate Change Research Institute, School of Geography, Environment and Earth Sciences, Victoria University of Wellington.

-The index estimates contributions to observed climate change and removes the impact of natural year-to-year fluctuations, by a simple least-squares-fit between observed temperatures provided by the UK Met Office (black line) at the end of every month and estimated responses to human-induced and natural drivers of climate change (orange and blue lines).
+The index estimates contributions to observed climate change and removes the impact of natural year-to-year fluctuations, by a simple least-squares-fit between observed temperatures provided by four different research centers (UK Met Office; Cowtan and Way; NOAA; NASA; black line) at the end of every month and estimated responses to human-induced and natural drivers of climate change (orange and blue lines).
 The forcing responses are provided by the standard simple climate model given in Chapter 8 of IPCC (2013), but the size of these responses (and so the climate sensitivity) is estimated by the fit to the observations.
 The animated image below demonstrates the methodology that we apply to obtain the final Global Warming Index.